kiwinight/psykiwi/docs/log/2025-11-30-profile-wireframe.md

 ## Overview

 GitHub profile style design for Psykiwi.
-Users can pin activities to the top, have a README, and get AI-generated summaries.
+Users can pin activities to the top, add a tagline, and get AI-generated summaries.
 Single column layout for consistency across devices.

 ---